miguelangelopereira/my/website-on-iaas-http.md

 # Abstract

-During this module, you will learn about bringing together all the infrastructure components to build a sample application and making it scalable, highly available and secure.
+During this module, you will learn about bringing together all the infrastructure components to build a sample Linux application and making it scalable, highly available and secure.

 # Learning objectives
 After completing the exercises in this module, you will be able to: